 Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks Placements / year of study abroad with mandatory language requirements This is a core component of the student's programme of study.
 These programmes are predominantly located within MLANG where they are presented with three broad scenarios i.e., study abroad, work, or teaching all with mandatory language requirements.
 Medium School/ Student Futures team are responsible for sourcing /arranging the placement/ time abroad Resourcing will have been explored as part of the school approval process.
 Where undertaken overseas, funding for these placements is sourced via Turing and/or Taith, and therefore the opportunities are contingent on the level of grant awarded.
 Cost associated with conducting site visits to establish and renew partnership arrangements.
 Not recruiting sufficient numbers of incoming students to be able to maintain equilibrium of exchange balance.
 The University has, to date, agreed an underwrite to ensure that opportunities are available in the event that external funding is not obtained.
 While the site visit to inspect the premise can be undertaken by any staff who may be visiting the area, understanding whether the curriculum will be appropriate is key.
 As such, colleagues from Schools at Cardiff and the partner can meet via an online meeting platform to discuss, with colleagues form Quality/Go being present as necessary to support the meeting/any other work that may be required.
 Due diligence identifies there may be limitations, or no adjustments can be made for students particularly in placements overseas.
 Placements/study abroad could be an area of difficulty for students in terms of witnessing and/or being the subject of discriminating behaviour.
-For UK placements, the University's Disability and Dyslexia Service can assist employers by ensuring that they are aware of their obligations and by providing good practice guidance and support.
+For UK placements, the University's Disability and Dyslexia Service (DDS) can assist employers by ensuring that they are aware of their obligations and by providing good practice guidance and support.
+For international placements, the DDS assists with the process of ensuring that reasonable adjustments are in place at partner universities.
 Each international partner will need to be assessed on a case-by-case basis for appropriateness and the student declaration process will be important.
-Pre-departure briefing to explain the range of support, advice, and guidance at the partner
+Pre-departure briefing to explain the range of support, advice, and guidance at the partner / organisation.
+Guidance for students with protected characteristics going abroad has been developed with input from specialist teams.